Tibor Kálmán (Software Engineer)

 Solving privacy – DNS over TLS

 DNS over TLS (DoT) aims to put privacy concerns to rest by using encrypted DNS traffic.
-Connection is established over a well-known port (port 853 by default, per RFC7858, the clients and servers expect each other to negotiate a TLS session and subsequent traffic is encrypted.
+The connection is established over a well-known port (port 853 by default, per RFC7858, the clients and servers expect each other to negotiate a TLS session and subsequent traffic is encrypted.

 Naturally, trust in the DNS server has to be established.
 The server’s TLS certificate should be validated by the client, e.g. by checking the certificate’s hash against a stored value.